mekomsolutions/openmrs-module-initializer/README.md

 #### Version 2.7.0
 * Added support for 'queues' domain.
 * Added support for 'addresshierarchy' domain.
+* Fix for Liquibase Loader to ensure compatibility with OpenMRS versions 2.5.5+

 #### Version 2.6.0
 * Added support for 'cohorttypes' and 'cohortattributetypes' domains.